ducchinhpro123/study-flutter/README.md

 ## Idea

-Scrolling and feeds your brains full of foods and how you can make it by following recipe that people are sharing.
+Scrolling and feeds your brain with full of foods and how you can make it by following the recipe that people are sharing.
 Comment and review about their recipe.
+Make your own recipe and share your experience.